tfp-photonics/treams/docs/operators.rst

 For this type of waves, the rotation is only implemented about the z-axis.
 These rotations then don't include a relabeling of the Cartesian axes, for example :math:`(x', y', z') = (z, x, y)`.
-This operation is implemented separately as permutation, meaning the the axes labels get permuted.
+This operation is implemented separately as permutation, meaning the axes labels get permuted.

 .. doctest::